Do you have a boy who is already in men’s shoe sizes? Do you always have a hard time finding him shoes that FIT?

 Now that you know how to make sure your child is wearing the correct shoe size, please find below a selection of the best shoes for boys who are in men’s shoe sizes!

-Please keep in mind that if your child has extra wide feet I would recommend any of the New Balance shoes (second row of shoes) since they tend to have a much rounder, and wider toed-box.
+Please keep in mind that if your child has extra wide feet I would recommend any of the New Balance shoes (first two options from the left) since they tend to have a much rounder, and wider toed-box.
 The Asics shoes I describe above do come in wide and extra wide widths, but they tend to have a more pointer, narrower toed box than the New Balance shoe styles.

-The first row of shoes made by Asics tends to fit short, which means that you will have to provide your child with a whole size bigger of whichever shoe size he measured in the shoe measuring device.
+The shoes made by Asics tends to fit short, which means that you will have to provide your child with a whole size bigger of whichever shoe size he measured in the shoe measuring device.

 If your child doesn’t know how to tie his shoes but is ready to learn, you should definitely take the time to teach him, since shoes must be tied properly in order to provide good support and stability.
 I actually created an article where I explain the most effective way to teach a child how to tie his shoes.
 At the shoe store I used to work for we had a shoe tying class where we taught children how to tie their shoes with this particular shoe tying method.
 You can learn more about this shoe tying method here: